 This MEP Data website presents MEP survey data collected by the European Parliament Research Group.
 The most recent wave of this survey was conducted in 2015 by Richard Whitaker, Simon Hix and Galina Zapryanova.
 The 2015 wave and all previous waves of the survey are available on our data page.

 The 2015 data were collected as part of a research project which assesses the range of views represented in the European Parliament, changes in mainstream Members of the European Parliaments’ (MEPs) views over time, MEPs’ attitudes to democracy in the EU and the UK’s future relationship with the EU.
 The 2015 survey, around which this research is based, adds to a time series of survey data collected by the European Parliament Research Group.
 The survey data have been requested by researchers from across the world.
-Details of requesting institutions can be found here.
+Details of requesting institutions and a bibliography of research citing the data can be found here.

 The Research Team